-Join Richard Harrington for an in-depth discussion in this video Lens controls, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Lens controls, part of Learning the Canon 6D.

 …Your camera has a lot of controls on it, and so do the lenses that you'll use.…For example, if working with the zoom lens, you could turn the zoom ring…here to change the focal length, and you'll see that the lens adjust.…Across the top here are actual numbers that tell you the markings, and…this will give you a specific focal length to help you…really understand what's the reach of the lens.…Now, if you're using manual focus, you can actually use the manual focus ring here.…And as you adjust, you'll see that it gives you particular distances.…

 Now, these distances are based on the focal point mark here.…And this can make it useful if you're having specific measured distances from…the camera to the subject.…Pretty easy.…On the side are some switches.…So, right here is one for auto focus.…If I flip that switch from AF to MF the camera is going to…be in manual focus mode.…And this will change both the lens and the camera.…You'll also notice that some lenses will offer stabilization or IS.…In this case the stabilizer can be switched on or off.…

 - Using special scene modes

 - Changing image format and size

 - Adjusting exposure compensation in Program Exposure mode

 - Focusing manually or with autofocus

 - Changing the shutter release mode

 - Shooting video